roomate/Massive-Parallel-Computing-With-GPUs/README.md

 | 0.90   | 6.02 |
 | 1.0   | 12.26 |

-This table shows how long it takes to compute the evolution of $F$ during a single time step with a finite difference schema.
+This table shows the execution time to compute the evolution of $F$ during a single time step with a finite difference schema.
 $128$ blocks and $512$ threads per block execute the calculations in parallel.

 ## Labs